-How much will the Australian dad watching in the crowd or on TV risk on his bet?
-How many bets will he make that night … and what does his family stand to lose?
+How much will the Australian dad watching in the crowd or on TV risk on his greyhound racing bet?
+How many greyhound bets will he make that night … and what does his family stand to lose?

 And your tax dollars are keeping it afloat.

-State governments funnel millions of dollars each year into to the greyhound racing industry.
+State governments funnel millions of dollars each year into the greyhound racing industry.
 Breeding incentives, infrastructure and events grants and appearance fees are all part and parcel of this taxpayer-funded support taken from state treasuries across Australia, all so that punters can make greyhound racing bets.

-Yet, despite allegations of doping, money laundering, corruption and awful animal cruelty, the industry has been allowed to self-regulate, receiving very little — if any — government oversight and scrutiny.
+Yet, despite allegations of doping, money laundering, corruption and awful animal cruelty, the greyhound racing industry has been allowed to self-regulate, receiving very little — if any — government oversight and scrutiny.

 A Productivity Commission review estimated the total social cost of problem gambling to be at least $4.7 billion a year.
 And a 2014 Price Waterhouse Coopers report concluded that the NSW racing industry is a 'consumptive sector', and doesn't 'generate any significant productivity benefits to the rest of the economy'.

 Used and discarded by this industry at an appalling rate, greyhounds are on the front line of suffering.
 Just one in 10 greyhound pups born will live out a full lifespan.
 Thousands of puppies are killed each year, deemed unlikely to make successful greyhound racing dogs.
 Four out of five greyhounds who do go onto race will be killed upon retirement — usually without even seeing their fifth birthday.